Aeroluna/LunaCoopMod/README.md

 ## Dehaka

-- Changed Primal Impaler model.

-The unit previously used the Primal Lurker skin, now it uses a proper Impaler skin.

-- Nerfed the damage from using Consume on a psionic unit from 2x weapon damage to 1x weapon damage.
+- Reduced the damage from using Consume on a psionic unit from 2x weapon damage to 1x weapon damage.
 - Added a cleave to Dehaka's Claws weapon.
 - Added splash damage to Dehaka's Mammoth Beam weapon.
 - Increased the damage of Dehaka's Mammoth Beam by 50%.

 Should reduce Dehaka's reliance on psionic units for clearing waves.
 Dehaka gains a frontal cone cleave to his Claws and splash damage to his Mammoth Beam to compensate.
 Also increased the damage of the Mammoth Beam so it feels more desireable to get instead of feeling like a damage nerf.

+- Changed Primal Impaler model.

+The unit previously used the Primal Lurker skin, now it uses a proper Impaler skin.

 ## Tychus